 Reference values of overloading threshold for DTT receivers.

-Absolute values of WSD maximum power are provided for different scenarios (Table 8 and Table 9), including two scenarios that resemble the traditional fixed service point-to-point usage, where both the WSD transmit and the WSD receive antenna are fixed outdoor above roof-top.
+Absolute values of WSD maximum power are provided for different scenarios (Table 8 and Table 9), including two scenarios that resemble the traditional fixed service point-to-point usage, where both the WSD transmit and the WSD receive antenna are fixed outdoor above roof-top, or represent the WSD operation in rural areas.

-The reference scenarios are worst case interference situations with low probability of occurrence.
+The reference scenarios, spatial compositions of one WSD transmitter and one DTT receiver, are situations with possibly low probability of occurrence.
 Considering simultaneous multiple WSD interferers over the reference scenarios is a worst case over worst case assumption.
-For this reason, it is suggested that the calculation of WSD power limits takes into account statistics of reference scenarios.
+For this reason, it is suggested that the calculation of WSD power limits takes into account statistics of reference scenarios, issue addressed in other contribution.